 STAR is a strategic framework that encourages and rewards schools to adopt safe and active travel behaviour.
-The London School Travel Plan Accreditation Scheme was created in 2007 to set a recognised standard for schools with travel plans that not only promote safe and active travel but achieve it as well.
+The London School Travel Plan Accreditation Scheme was created to set a recognised standard for schools with travel plans that not only promote safe and active travel but achieve it as well.

 School Travel Plan